 Children are welcome onto the site to attend our Breakfast Club at 8:00am.
+The breakfast club is in the halls of their bubble building.
 The facility is free and is supervised by members of our school staff.
 Children can purchase a breakfast if they wish.
 Any child on site before 8:30am must go to the Breakfast Club unless being directly supervised by a known adult or adult carer.
-From 8:35am teachers will be available in the playground to meet and greet children and parent/carers.
-Learning starts at Ripple at quarter to nine.
+From 8:35am children arriving on site should go straight to their class.

 Children arriving between 8:45am and 9:00am should go straight to class; they will receive a late mark and also a late letter.
 To ensure the security of the site the gates are locked at 9:00am.
 Any child arriving later than 9:00am should enter the school via the school office.

 For children in Years 5 and 6 at the Westbury, as teachers have a duty of care, learning starts in class at 8:35am, children make their own way to class and we expect all children to make the most of this additional learning time.
 Children arriving after 8:45am are late as learning has begun.

 All requests for absences during school time will be classed as an unauthorised absence.

 In line with Local Authority advice a fine will always be issued, for holidays taken during school time and for absences that are not considered to be an emergency or exceptional.
 Taking holidays during school time means that important learning opportunities are lost and due to the busy nature of the school curriculum your child will not have the opportunity to catch up in school when they return.
 If a Fixed Penalty Notice is issued, this needs to be paid within 14 days.
 Failure to do this could result to escalation of the fine to Court action.